crystal-lang/crystal/_posts/2013-09-04-happy-birthday-crystal.md

 native machine code by using LLVM.

 You don't specify the types of variables, instance variables or method arguments, like is usually done in statically compiled languages.
-Instedd, Crystal tries to be as smart as possible and infers the types for you.
+Instead, Crystal tries to be as smart as possible and infers the types for you.

 **Primitive types**